Probation Report and Resource Center

 Enhancing Success by Promoting Personal Responsibility

 The PRRC is a day report and resource program for adult offenders in Santa Barbara County.
 There are two Centers, the North County PRRC in Santa Maria and the South County PRRC in Santa Barbara.
-The Center is used as an early release alternative for traditional and post sentence probationers, in lieu of jail for traditional and post sentence probation violations and as a referral source for all adult clients under the supervision of the Department.
 Clients referred to the PRRC will receive evidence-based programming, life skills training to promote and support success in the community, early release monitoring and reentry services as they transition from the custodial environment to the community.
 PRRC programming focuses on, but is not limited to, cognitive behavioral interventions, employment development, and substance abuse intervention and referral.

 Clients are assessed utilizing a validated risk and needs assessment instrument, the results of which, in conjunction with the client's probation terms and conditions, are considered in developing a case plan tailored to the client.
 As determined by the case plan and risk, offenders attend the PRRC up to five days per week.

 The PRRC program philosophy is the philosophy of 'I Am'.
 The philosophy of 'I Am' challenges clients to look at the bigger picture of who they are and what defines them as people.
 Once clients begin to see themselves in a more positive light, they begin to find hope.
 The programs offered at the PRRCs assist in drawing out the human potential in each of individual, while providing training to re-enforce their life skills.
 The following curriculum is offered at the PRRC: